-Triphendiol and NV-143 are analogues of phenoxodiol, but exhibit significantly different biologies to phenoxodiol.
-In parallel with phenoxodiol, both drug candidates display pre-clinical anti-cancer activity across a broad range of tumor types, high selectivity for cancer cells, and the ability to chemosensitize tumor cells to the cytotoxic effects of most standard chemotoxic drugs.
-However, both drugs differ from phenoxodiol in showing a substantially greater ability to induce apoptosis in pancreatic cancer, bile duct cancer, and melanoma cells; they also show an ability to increase the sensitivity of cancer cells to radiotherapy (radiosensitizers).
+Triphendiol, NV-143 and NV-128 are analogues of phenoxodiol, but exhibit significantly different biologies to phenoxodiol.
+In parallel with phenoxodiol, these drug candidates display pre-clinical anti-cancer activity across a broad range of tumor types, high selectivity for cancer cells, and the ability to chemosensitize tumor cells to the cytotoxic effects of most standard chemotoxic drugs.
+However, these drugs differ from phenoxodiol in inducing cell death by both caspase dependent and caspase independent mechanisms and by showing a substantially greater ability to induce apoptosis in pancreatic cancer, bile duct cancer, and melanoma cells; triphendiol also shows an ability to increase the sensitivity of cancer cells to radiotherapy (radiosensitizers).